Government formally cuts E-Levy from 1.75% to 1.50%

 According to him, the reduced charge was captured in the revised version of the 2022 budget submitted by the Finance Minister, Ken Ofori-Atta on Tuesday.

 “We have agreed on the policy.
-Now government will come with a bill, in that bill we will go clause by clause and that is where the extended stakeholder consultation engagement will again come up.
+Now the government will come up with a bill, in that bill, we will go clause by clause and that is where the extended stakeholder consultation engagement will again come up.
 We will look at certain provisions and then deal with certain concerns,” he told Joy FM.

 TWI NEWS